dtonhofer/prolog_notes/swipl_notes/about_concept_of_variable/README.md

 ## Terms and cells

-A variable name appearing in a clause or goal designates (or "denotes") a _cell in a "global term store" at runtime.
+A variable name appearing in a clause or goal designates (or "denotes") a _cell_ in a "global term store" at runtime.
 The term store is _global_ as the currently clause may access any cell therein as long as the activation (stack frame) contains a reference to said cell.
+Cells form directed graphs that are a concrete representation of terms.

 Consider the clause: